Ticketed events

 Cancelled events

-You have the right to a refund if you bought a ticket to a cancelled event.
-This applies even if the terms and conditions on the ticket say that you can’t get a refund.
-This is an illegal statement because your consumer rights do apply.
+You have the right to a refund if you bought a ticket to a cancelled event, even if the terms and conditions on the ticket say you can’t get a refund.
+All your normal consumer rights apply.

-Some event organisers are members of Live Performance Australia (LPA), who must follow a code of practice for ticketing.
-This includes holding all ticketing money in a separate account, which they can’t access until after the event.
+Event organisers who are members of Live Performance Australia (LPA) must follow a code of practice.
+This includes holding all ticket money in a separate account, which they can't access until after the event.
 This speeds up the refund process if an event is cancelled.

 Most LPA events have conditions that limit your rights if you buy your ticket from an unauthorised re-seller (ticket scalper).
 The organiser may even cancel your tickets.